muhammadmuhlas/hadoop-benchmarker/README.md

 - The last two options must be type of test and number of clients respectively. i.e. `randomWrite`, `randomRead` etc.

 ## YCSB tests
 YCSB tests are supported.
 See the `ycsb_sample.cfg` file to create other test runs.
+To setup YCSB on your system, please follow instructions at https://github.com/brianfrankcooper/YCSB/wiki/Getting-Started